Last modification: 01/19/08 19:26

 Beta Monkey Music Drum Werks IX fan?
 Make it Session Drummer 2 compatible with this file!
 Drum demo here.
 Song demo here.

-Roland's BOSS Guitar Effects Guidebook is like a giant App Notes for BOSS guitar pedals.
+Roland's BOSS Guitar Effects Guidebook is like a giant App Note for BOSS guitar pedals.
 Read it!

 ...But why did Roland leave out the great BOSS ME-X Expandable Multiple FX?
 Hard-to-find owner's manual here.